License GuideSOC 39-4011

 Read more

-Practicing as an embalmer without a current license violates state law everywhere.
-Consequences include civil fines and loss of any income earned while unlicensed.
-Some states impose criminal penalties for repeat violations, which may include brief jail sentences.
-The specific penalties vary by state and circumstance.
+Practicing as an embalmer without an active license violates state law.
+Penalties vary by jurisdiction but typically include civil fines and forfeiture of any income earned through unlicensed work.
+Some states impose criminal charges for repeat violations, ranging from misdemeanors to short jail sentences.
+Licensing requirements exist to protect consumers and ensure practitioners meet safety and sanitation standards.

 Career Outlook